tip-org/tools-paper/paper.md

 * Model check a problem, to falsify conjectures in it.
 * Use theory exploration to invent new conjectures about a theory.

-We describe the TIP format itself in section \ref{tip-format}, and many of the available transformations in section \ref{transforming}.
+We describe the TIP format itself in Section \ref{tip-format}, and many of the available transformations in Section \ref{transforming}.
 TIP improves the ecosystem of inductive provers in two ways:

 * _Interoperability between provers_.
   Almost all existing inductive theorem provers are incompatible.
-  They all use different input syntaxes but, more importantly, support entirely different sets of features.
+  They all use different input syntax but, more importantly, support entirely different sets of features.
 This makes it difficult to scientifically compare provers.
   \par